 The most important requirements in medical translation are accuracy and confidentiality

-We work with a range of high profile clients in the medical and pharmaceutical industry that trust us, because our expert translators have the skills and experience to give you precise and accurate medical and pharmaceutical translations.
+We work with a range of high profile clients in the medical and pharmaceutical industry that trust us because our expert translators have the skills and experience to give you precise and accurate medical and pharmaceutical translations.
 We have specialist teams of linguists in various medical fields.

-TranslateMedia’s worldwide network of 6,000 linguistic experts are able to translate medical documents in over 90 languages.
+TranslateMedia’s worldwide network of 6,000 linguistic experts is able to translate medical documents in over 90 languages.
 Our translators must have five years of experience within the industry and sector they are translating at least three years of translation experience.

 All our staff and linguists have signed confidentiality agreements and are willing to sign non-disclosure agreements of your own if necessary.
-We also work with STREAM which ensures high security translation, removes file transfers and strictly controls access to online translation materials through dual-factor authentication, IP security controls and information security declarations and audits.
+We also work with STREAM which ensures high-security translation, removes file transfers and strictly controls access to online translation materials through dual-factor authentication, IP security controls and information security declarations and audits.

 TranslateMedia understands that there are many different types of companies in the medical industry: